 - Applicants must be the owner of the home to be repaired and have occupied the home for at least six months prior to the date of application.
-Applicants must submit a deed showing the conveyance, or similar documentation acceptable to the City in its sole discretion, that proves ownership in fee simple. - Applicants must be a U.S. Citizen or lawful Permanent Resident, and they must hold a current Texas State issued identification card or Driver License. - Applicants must be current on mortgage payments and shall not be in default under the mortgage documents associated with the property or in default under any lien on the property. - Property taxes must be current and not delinquent for any tax year unless the Applicant has entered into a written agreement with the taxing authority outlining a payment plan for delinquent taxes and is abiding to the written agreement. - Applicants must have a gross annual household income at or below the applicable lowand moderate-income limits.
+Applicants must submit a deed showing the conveyance, or similar documentation acceptable to the City in its sole discretion, that proves ownership in fee simple. - Applicants must be current on mortgage payments and shall not be in default under the mortgage documents associated with the property or in default under any lien on the property. - Property taxes must be current and not delinquent for any tax year unless the Applicant has entered into a written agreement with the taxing authority outlining a payment plan for delinquent taxes and is abiding to the written agreement. - Applicants must have a gross annual household income at or below the applicable lowand moderate-income limits.
 Applicants must be at or below 80% AMI when CDBG funds are used or at or below 120% of AMI when non-federal funds are used as established by HUD for the jurisdiction of Dallas, Texas.
 Income shall be calculated using the Part 5 method as outlined in 24 CFR 5.609.
 Income eligibility shall be determined at the time of the application.
 Applicant household income eligibility is only valid for six months from the date of the last application. - City Council members, Department of Housing & Neighborhood Revitalization employees and any employee, official or agent of the City who exercises any policy or program decision-making function in connection with the Subrecipient Repair Program are ineligible for assistance under the Subrecipient Repair Program. - Priority shall be given to applicants who have not participated in any City repair, rehabilitation, or reconstruction program previously.
 If the Applicant is in their affordability period under any other program except the Neighborhood Empowerment Zone Program, then they are not eligible.